subin147/dunnhumby/Api/ProductManagment/README.md

 Before setting up the project, ensure you have the following installed:

 1. [.NET SDK](https://dotnet.microsoft.com/download) (Version: 8.0 or higher)
-2. [Visual Studio](https://visualstudio.microsoft.com/) or any IDE supporting .NET development (e.g., Rider, Visual Studio Code).
+2. [Visual Studio](https://visualstudio.microsoft.com/) or any IDE supporting .NET development.

 ---